junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 FALSE, MOSTLY.
 Only in the most desperate situations may Dolby allow this, like HDMI eARC in TVs.
 The reason prolly being that THD Atmos may have a low object count, and if you wanted to raise the objects for a EC3 Atmos track, you can't do this unless you have the master.

 ### THD Atmos uses a different master to EC3 Atmos
 FALSE (I think).
 You can create both types from the same masters.
-There are 2 master file types, Atmos master file set, and BWF.
+There are 2 master file types, DAMF, and ADM.
 They should be equivalent.
 But for streaming, EC3 may have a different dialnorm which tells the decoder to change the volume, which contributes to this perception.

 ### You can separate THD core using FFMPEG
 TRUE, PROBABLY.
 FFMPEG has a bitstream filter to remove the Atmos data from THD.